ncthbrt/akka-cluster-playground/README.md

 a) Create a new sharded actor "Visitor" on the on the worker cluster.
 Look at the Animal actor for guidance.

+b) Implement a proxy on the worker cluster singleton to allow it to access itself.
+This is already done in the web cluster.

-b) Add logic that requests a ticket from the ticket counter actor when creating a visitor.
+c) Add logic that requests a ticket from the ticket counter actor when creating a visitor.
 There is a limited number of tickets available, and when these run out, the visitor should be denied entrance into the zoo.

-When GETting a visitor, the user should get feedback as to whether the visitor has a ticket for the zoo or not.
-This will require you to reference the worker from itself.
+d) Wire up the visitor to the controller.
+When GET-ing a visitor, the user should get feedback as to whether the visitor has a ticket for the zoo or not.

-c) Implement a proxy on the worker cluster to allow it to access itself.
-This is already done in the web cluster (in code) so you can use this to guide the implementation for the worker as well.

 ### Exercise 3: Docker.compose